 Dr. Roman has cats who have not been vaccinated and are fed a species appropriate diet.
 She uses her cats as donors to her clients who need this treatment.
 She mentioned how microbiome restorative therapy (aka feeding cats poop) can help cats with IBD, allergies and behavioral issues, but she’s also seen fecal transplants help cancer and even pica!

 Since pica and cancer are such scary conditions for our kitties, we’re excited to invite her back for another discussion on how restoring the gut can help even those conditions that seem helpless.
 Fecal transplants are no joke.
 It’s actually administered by feeding your cats poop in pill form, so it’s not as gross as it sounds.

-If you’re interested in helping your cat with this breakthrough treatment, click here to visit her website!
+If you’re interested in helping your cat with this breakthrough treatment, click here!